vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

     file manager.
 6. Open a copy of this document on the Q1 computer.
     1. In the File Manager find the cryptoglacier folder.
-The PDF file for this document should be visible with the name "CryptoGlacier.pdf."
+The PDF file for this document should be visible with the name "CryptoGlacier.pdf".
 Open it.

         You won't be able to click any external links in the document, since you don't have a network connection.
 If you need to look something up on the